call +44 (0)1273 622272

 As you can see it has my name and my photo and I have made sure I have an email attached to the name (mandatory on WordPress anyway).

 The next step is to link your Google+ account.
 Sign into G+ and edit your profile.
-Add the email addresses you associate with writing under ‘work email’ and add the URLs of all the websites you write for in ‘Contributor to’ as follows:
+Add the email addresses you associate with writing under 'work email' and add the URLs of all the websites you write for in 'Contributor to'.

 You are now prepared for Google to start attributing your name to the content you have written.
 When your articles appear in search results they should come with a ‘written by’ box that links to your Google+ profile.
 This should also have a ranking effect as you are proving to Google that you are a real person.
 This is also great if you write a lot of articles on one subject as searches could bring up many articles written by you.
 Searchers will see your name all over the SERP and recognise you as a source of information in that field.